GlennOu66304/Fullstack-Enterprise-MEVN-Mongo-Express-Vue-and-Node/README.md

 You need to go to the .balerc file and locate the "plugins" code to add the @ to the pages: @pages.

+## 10.When you meet webpack is not defined error:
+You need to check the lowercase or uppercase of w in the webpack.

 ## Resource List:
 1.Project Resource List:[Fullstack Enterprise MEVN: Mongo, Express, Vue, and Node](https://learning.oreilly.com/videos/fullstack-enterprise-mevn/9781800202276/9781800202276-video2_1)